ParitoshBarman/My-Portfolio/README.md

     Closes every response with a natural follow-up question, making the interaction smooth and engaging.

+-   **Messaging Option**\
+    Users can **send a message** directly via the AI assistant.
+    Just say "send a message" or "drop a message", and it will be delivered to me via the backend system.
+    And All messages are collected in a backend database system and can be viewed in the **Visitor Analytics Dashboard**.

 -   **Interview Mode**\
     Switches to professional, concise, and structured answers (STAR method) when asked interview-style questions.